lgarced/Liberatus/portfolio/content/portfolios/tiempo.md

 highlights: [
-    Tiempo provides users with a basic weather forecast., Tiempo uses OpenWeather API to get the data of current weather situations., After users enter their city of preference,
+    Tiempo provides users with a basic weather forecast., Tiempo uses OpenWeather API to get the data of current weather situations., After users enter their city of preference a 5 day weather cast will be returned,

 ]
+---
+Under construction